Welcome to Linux Lite - simple, fast, free.

 Screenshot - Take a screenshot of a window, and selected area, or the entire desktop.

 Terminal - Sometimes referred to as the 'shell' a terminal is a place to input various system commands.

-Help & Support: A link to this Help manual.
+Help Manual: A link to this Help manual.